Manga: International markets

 Traditionally, manga stories flow from top to bottom and from right to left.
-Some publishers of translated manga keep to this original format.
-Other publishers mirror the pages horizontally before printing the translation, changing the reading direction to a more "Western" left to right, so as not to confuse foreign readers or traditional comics-consumers.
+Most publishers of translated manga keep this original format, while a small number of publishers mirror the pages horizontally before printing the translation, changing the reading direction to a more "Western" left to right, so as not to confuse foreign readers or traditional comics-consumers.
 This practice is known as "flipping".
 For the most part, criticism suggests that flipping goes against the original intentions of the creator (for example, if a person wears a shirt that reads "MAY" on it, and gets flipped, then the word is altered to "YAM"), who may be ignorant of how awkward it is to read comics when the eyes must flow through the pages and text in opposite directions, resulting in an experience that's quite distinct from reading something that flows homogeneously.
-If the translation is not adapted to the flipped artwork carefully enough it is also possible for the text to go against the picture, such as a person referring to something on their left in the text while pointing to their right in the graphic.
-Characters shown writing with their right hands, the majority of them, would become left-handed when a series is flipped.
-Flipping may also cause oddities with familiar asymmetrical objects or layouts, such as a car being depicted with the gas pedal on the left and the brake on the right, or a shirt with the buttons on the wrong side, however these issues are minor when compared to the unnatural reading flow, and some of them could be solved with an adaptation work that goes beyond just translation and blind flipping.
+If the translation is not adapted to the flipped artwork carefully enough, it is also possible for the text to go against the picture, such as a person referring to something on their left in the text while pointing to their right in the graphic.
+Characters shown writing with their right hands often become left-handed when a series is flipped.
+Flipping may also cause oddities with familiar asymmetrical objects or layouts, such as a car being depicted with the gas pedal on the left and the brake on the right, or a shirt with the buttons on the wrong side; however these issues are minor when compared to the unnatural reading flow, and some of them could be solved with an adaptation work that goes beyond just translation and blind flipping.

 In April 2023, the Japan Business Federation laid out a proposal aiming to spur the economic growth of Japan by further promoting the contents industry abroad, primarily anime, manga and video games, for measures to invite industry experts from abroad to come to Japan to work, and to link with the tourism sector to help foreign fans of manga and anime visit sites across the country associated with particular manga stories.
 The federation seeks to quadruple the sales of Japanese content in overseas markets within the upcoming 10 years.
 The increasing globalization of the manga industry has led to Japanese publishers inviting artists from other countries.